felipemunoz8128/capsid-protein-extraction/README.md

 - `unique_capsid_sequences.tsv` - Tab-separated values file for easy viewing/analysis
 - `unique_capsid_sequences.fasta` - FASTA format sequences
 - `mmseqs2_outputs/` - MMseqs2 clustering results (cluster TSV, representative sequences, etc.)
+- `orthoretrovirinae_gag_swissprot/` - Individual UniProt JSON entries downloaded from the API

+**Note:** Example output files from a complete run are included in this repository in the `outputs/` directory.
+You can examine these files to see the expected output format before running the script yourself.

 ## Project Structure